 The privacy and security of your personal information is very important to us so we want to assure you that your information will be properly managed and protected whilst in our hands.
-Please read this notice carefully as it explains how we and/or carefully selected third parties we work with, collect and use your personal information.
+Please read this policy carefully as it explains how we and/or carefully selected third parties we work with, collect and use your personal information.

 You can ask for further information about our use of your personal information or complain about its use, by contacting our Data Protection Officer at: Ageas House, Hampshire Corporate Park, Templars Way, Eastleigh, Hampshire, SO53 3YA or by emailing email@example.com.

 In order for us to provide our services to you and to manage those services we will ask you to share your personal information with us.
-The circumstances in which we use your information, the reasons why we ask for it and details of how we will use it are explained in section 3 of this notice.
+The circumstances in which we use your information, the reasons why we ask for it and details of how we will use it are explained in section 3 of this policy.
 The information we collect about you varies depending on your particular circumstances and requirements and may include, for example:

 - general information about you such as your name, address, contact details and date of birth;